 To calm him if he becomes excited, ask him to sit or lay down using a low, firm voice.
 When he does it, quietly praise him or give him a treat.
 If he doesn’t sit or lay down at first, don’t take it personally.
-You can place him into a sit by gently pulling up on his collar or leash while putting light pressure on his bottom just in front of his tail.
+You can place him into a sit by gently pulling up on his collar while putting light pressure on his bottom just in front of his tail.

 Continue to use this process during each step of the walk.
 Stop and reset the dog each time it becomes overexcited.

 Remember that outside stimulation like people, animals and other items can trigger excitement.
 Try to avoid as many of these things as possible until you have reduced your dog’s urge to get overexcited.